 Becoming a “utiful” person is a helpful mnemonic for learning how to spell lovely.
 It will help you to remember to start with the letters B-E-A and then add the fictitious word utiful at the end.

-Remembering that the French word bien means “beautiful” will help you remember how to spell the word.
+Remembering that the word bien means “beautiful” will help you remember how to spell the word.
 Likewise, the vowel order is simple to remember if you know how to spell beau.

 Similarly, if you know how to spell beauty, you can take the Y out of the end and add the suffix -iful.